South Arabia during World War I: Land campaign

+Offensives on Baidah

+On 2 February 1915, the Ottoman Empire invaded the Baidah Sultanate.
+The Haushabi sent a large force in support of the Baidah Sultan.
+By the 13th, the Baidah had routed the Ottomans and captured their tents and ammunition.
+Sometime before the 20th, the Ottomans returned and raided Baidah's outlying villages, before being chased away by a Baidahni force of 1,000 troops, suffering 10 killed and many wounded, as well as losing 3 camels filled with ammunition, shells and tents.
+The Baidah Sultan expected that the Ottomans would invade again and declared to Britain his intention to defend his country to the last.
+On his request, Britain sent him ammunition.

+On 21 March 1916, Zaidi forces loyal to the Ottoman Empire launched another offensive into the Baidah Sultanate, intending to use Baidah as a springboard for further offensives onto Shihr and Mukalla.
+Recognizing the threat posed, Britain sent 200 rifles and 30,000 rounds of ammunition to the Baidah Sultan in support.
+The attack ultimately failed.

 Battle of Ad-Dakim

 Sultanate of Lahij

 In July 1915 an Ottoman force from North Yemen crossed the frontier of the Aden hinterland and advanced towards Lahij, which was at this time one of the most important towns in South Arabia and the capital of the Abdali Sultanate of Lahij (Lahaj).
 Placed in an oasis, surrounded by a fertile plain with the deserts beyond, it was the centre of trade between Aden, a British crown colony, and its hinterland, the princely states under a protectorate.
 In the years leading up to the war, relations between Britain and Lahij had been friendly, the British paying the sultan a subsidy for the occupation of certain land in the interior and protecting him and his agricultural people against the tribes of the desert, who frequently raided them.
 Propagandising during the war, British historian F. A. McKenzie wrote of the sultan:

 Under our protection the Sultan of Lahaj had waxed very prosperous.
 His city, with its palace, its gallows— built for ornament rather than use—its purely Oriental life, its fine horses, its little show army, and its constant traffic in camels and caravans, seemed like a vision out of the Arabian Nights.
 When war broke out the Abdali Sultan proved that his loyalty to Britain was real.
 Though other tribes turned against us he came to our side and prepared to help us.
 He soon made himself an object of special detestation to the [Ottoman] and to many of the surrounding tribes by his open and unwavering friendship for Britain.